chocolatey/docs/input/en-us/features/package-reducer.md

 #### How do I turn this feature on?

-* Globally - `choco feature enable -n reduceInstalledPackageSpaceUsage`
+* Globally - `choco feature enable --name reduceInstalledPackageSpaceUsage`
 * Per command - use the option `--reduce-package-size` with install/upgrade commands.

 #### How do I turn this feature off?

-* Globally - `choco feature disable -n reduceInstalledPackageSpaceUsage`
+* Globally - `choco feature disable --name reduceInstalledPackageSpaceUsage`
 * Per command - use the option `--no-reduce-package-size` with install/upgrade commands.

 #### Can I just deflate nupkg file sizes?

 Yes!

-* Globally - `choco feature disable -n reduceInstalledPackageSpaceUsage`
+* Globally - `choco feature disable --name reduceInstalledPackageSpaceUsage`
 * Per command - use the option `--reduce-nupkg-only` with install/upgrade commands.

 #### Can I apply reducer to already installed packages?